 - Halloween

 Purists may argue that comedy and horror, as a rule, don’t mix.
-To that, we say ‘nonsense, rules were made to be broken’, and Happy Death Day breaks a fair few, including the rules of time.
+To that, we say ‘nonsense, rules were made to be broken’.
+Happy Death Day breaks a fair few, including the rules of time.

 The film follows Tree (Jessica Rothe), a college student who finds herself trapped in a time loop where every day, she’s attacked and murdered by a mysterious figure in a baby mask.
 To escape the loop and see tomorrow, Tree must solve the mystery of her own death before the killer strikes again.

 Led by the wonderful Rothe, Happy Death Day manages to have its cake and eat it (let’s hope it’s not poisoned), blending creative kills with uproariously funny, if rather morbid, jokes.
-It’s a modern-day cult classic if you ask us, and treads the line perfectly between a horror and a comedy movie.
+It’s a modern-day cult classic if you ask us, and treads the line perfectly between the best horror and the best comedy movies.

 While the Friday the 13th movies went off the rails pretty quickly, the first is a surprisingly effective little horror.
 Its director was hoping to cash in on the popularity of John Carpenter’s Halloween; he just didn’t want to spend a lot of money to do it.